 In August of 2016 though, Nate was presented with a fantastic job opportunity as a finance director in the state of Washington, which is where I now live.
 I missed my students dearly, so I signed on with a publishing company to tutor writing students part-time and online.
 Currently, I’m a lead tutor who also trains a team of other tutors and monitoring their work.
 Most recently, in November of 2021, I accepted a full-time copywriting job with Funko Headquarters in Everett, Washington.
 I’m grateful to have served 20 + years in higher education, and I’m enjoying the opportunities of starting a brand-new career.

-In my spare time, I continue to write fiction, and 23 of my short stories have been published in 17 different literary journals and magazines.
+In my spare time, I continue to write fiction, and about 27 of my short stories have been published in 17 different literary journals and magazines.
 My first book of fiction, The Places We Haunt (Potter’s Grove Publishing), was released June 30th, 2020.
 Currently, I am a proofreader for Flash Fiction Magazine, a concept editor for Running Wild Press, and an adult beverages columnist for The Daily Drunk literary magazine.
 Just for fun, I also keep a blog that describes my humorous attempts at DIY projects: “Fixin’ Leaks and Leeks.”

 Since I believe in “practicing what I preach,” I write every day.
 My favorite place to write is on the couch, snuggled up with our cat.
 On the mantle above the fireplace, are jars of buckeyes that my family and I brought with us from Ohio.
 They keep me company in my living room, which has sliding glass doors that lead to the yard outside–a yard in which we hope to plant apple trees and watch them grow.

 (My complete, up-to-date resume can be accessed through this portfolio link: Cecilia Kennedy, Portfolio)